r7butler/PHAB/README.md

 * `Result` resulting metric value
 * `Count_Calc` number of unique observations that were used to estimate the value in `Result`

 Values in the `Variable` column of the `phab` data indicate which PHAB metric was measured that corresponds to values in the `Result` column.
-The required PHAB metrics that should be provided for every site specified by `StationCode` are as follows:
+The required PHAB metrics that should be provided for every unique sampling event specified by `StationCode` and `SampleDate` are as follows:

 * `XSLOPE` mean slope of reach
 * `XBKF_W` mean bankfull width
 * `H_AqHab` Shannon diversity of aquatic habitat types
-* `PCT_SAFN` percent substrate particles smaller than sand (<2 mm)
+* `PCT_SAFN` percent sand and fine (<2 mm) substrate particles
 * `XCMG` riparian cover sum of three layers
 * `Ev_FlowHab` evenness of flow habitat types
 * `H_SubNat` Shannon diversity of natural substrate types